InformedChoice/armed-exterminators/content/locations/hollywood/index.md

 ### Recent Hollywood Success Story

-> *"Armed Exterminators worked around our tight filming schedule to eliminate a rat problem in our Sunset soundstage.
-They used quiet methods during breaks and completely solved the issue without delaying production.
-True professionals who understand the industry."*
-> — **Mike R., Location Manager, Sunset Strip Studio**
+> *"After weeks of scratching in our Hollywood Hills attic, Armed Exterminators sealed every entry and the noise vanished within a day.
+They explained each step and checked back the next week to be sure everything stayed quiet.
+True pros."*
+> — **Lisa M., Beachwood Canyon Homeowner**

+Curious how other Hollywood residents feel?
+Read our latest [Yelp reviews](https://www.yelp.com/biz/armed-exterminators-duarte).

 ## Service Coverage Areas